Synthetixio/SIPs/SCCP/Reduce-Liquidation-Delay.md

 |  **1W**  |  38% |  24% |  14% |
 |  **2W**  |  42% |  41% |  40% |

-The table shows that there is 20 times the risk that SNX prices will fall by 50% during  2-week period, as compared to 1-day horizon.
+The table shows that there is around 20 times the risk that SNX prices will fall by 50% during a 2-week period, as compared to 1-day horizon.
 We can also infer from the table above that the proposed decrease in the liquidation grace period from 2-weeks to 3 days will significantly bolster the protection of the system.

 #### Disclaimer:
 **justwanttoknowathing - SNX phD**
 Past performance doesn't guarantee future results.
-In other words, this parameter might need to be revisited (relaxed or maybe tightened) if the distribution of returns of SNX vary across time.
+In other words, this parameter might need to be revisited (relaxed or maybe tightened) if the distribution of returns of SNX varies significantly.

 #### Sources: